nikumu/nikumu/README.md

 </h2>

-🌱 I’m currently learning React
+🌱 I’m currently learning Javascript and React

 👯 I’m looking to collaborate on fun projects